scerruti/AoC2025/writeups/Day03.md

 Day 3 involves processing strings of digits representing batteries in a battery bank.
 The goal is to select batteries that produce the maximum voltage when read as a multi-digit number:

 - **Part 1:** Select exactly 2 batteries (digits) from each bank that form the largest 2-digit number when read in order.
-- **Part 2:** Select exactly 12 batteries (digits) from each bank that form the largest 12-digit number while maintaining their original left-to-right order.
+- **Part 2:** Select exactly $k = 12$ batteries (digits) from each bank that form the largest $k$-digit number while maintaining their original left-to-right order.

 The key constraint is that you cannot rearrange the batteries—you can only choose which ones to keep or skip, and the selected batteries must remain in their original sequence.
+Formally, given a sequence $S = d_1d_2...d_n$ of $n$ digits, find a subsequence of length $k$ that maximizes the resulting decimal number.

 ## AP CSA Subset Compliance